isirajieinnocent/BoardGame-Jenkins-CI-CD-pipeline/README.md

 ________________________________________
 **2. Jenkins - CI Pipeline**
 •	Build Trigger: Jenkins pulls the code from GitHub and starts the pipeline.
-The pipeline automates the following tasks: o	Code Checkout: The code is fetched from GitHub. o	Compilation (Maven): The code is compiled using Maven, a build automation tool specifically for Java applications. o	Unit Tests: Tests are executed to ensure basic functionality is intact.
+The pipeline automates the following tasks:
+Code Checkout: The code is fetched from GitHub.
+Compilation (Maven): The code is compiled using Maven, a build automation tool specifically for Java applications.
+Unit Tests: Tests are executed to ensure basic functionality is intact.
 ________________________________________
-**3. Code Quality Check (SonarQube)*
+**3. Code Quality Check (SonarQube)**
 •	After the build and unit testing, the code undergoes a static code analysis in SonarQube to check for code quality, security vulnerabilities, and bugs.
 •	The results include metrics like technical debt and code coverage, ensuring the application meets quality standards before progressing.
 ________________________________________